Professor-G/MicroLIA/docs/index.rst

    model = models.create_models('all_features.txt', model='rf')

-Now we can begin classifying any lightcurve!
+With the model saved we can begin classifying any lightcurve!
 Let's load the first OGLE IV microlensing lightcurve and check what the prediction is:

 .. code-block:: python